Yaoir/pw/README.md

        words, Unicode UTF-8 with all code points less than 128).
 Specifically, letters A-F and a-f along with digits 0-9 are used.

-       The string contains at least one digit.
+       The string contains at least one digit, one uppercase letter,  and  one lowercase letter.

 OPTIONS
-       The length of the generated password can be specified with an  optional argument, which must be an integer between 2 and 256.
+       The  length of the generated password can be specified with an optional argument, which must be an integer between 3 and 256.

        Short passwords are not secure, but are allowed so that  pw(1)  can  be used to generate random alphanumeric strings for other purposes.

        By default, a length of 15 is used.